Marla Mallett: Textiles and Tribal Oriental Rugs

 Woven Structures Update

 Read about recent technical research findings.
 See what discoveries other collectors are making as they examine their treasured rugs more closely.
-Send questions or comments, or perhaps build a simple loom for experiments.

 The Basic Tribal Weaves